TRUST & TRANSPARENCY

 Your prompts & files

 Processed on-device.
-Sensitive values are cloaked with format-preserving encryption before anything is sent to YOUR configured AI provider.
+Sensitive values are replaced with one-way placeholders before anything is sent to YOUR configured AI provider.
+Reversible tokenization is planned shortly after Locke 1.0.

 Detection results & counters